 - Research has shown that the physical well-being of people improves when pet therapy is available.
 Simply petting an animal has been shown to lower a person’s blood pressure and reduce heart rate.

-- The handler/animal teams provide positive interactions that bring joy to all involed.
+- The handler/animal teams provide positive interactions that bring joy to all involved.

 (taken from Alliance of Therapy Dogs brochure)

-We look for well-mannered, well behaved dogs that enjoy meeting people.
+We look for well-mannered, well-behaved dogs that enjoy meeting people.
 ATD doesn't require formal training, certifications, or tests other than our own.
 ATD is open to register any breed of dog except wolf or coyote mixes.
-Dogs must be one year of age, have a calm and gentle disposition and be attentive to his handler.
+Dogs must be one year of age, have a calm and gentle disposition, and be attentive to their handler.
 Participating dogs are evaluated and approved through the Alliance of Therapy Dogs guidelines.
 For more information visit Alliance of Therapy Dog's website at https://www.therapydogs.com/

 The PHS's pet therapy program strives to bring encouragement and joy to people in need and we can't do that without our volunteers!

 Peoria Humane Society is currently looking for daytime volunteers to meet the needs of the community.
 Call or email program coordinator Kitty Yanko at 309-672-2447 or [email protected].